 NOTES: 1.
 The mathematics requirement is that high school graduation course that is a prerequisite for the study of calculus.
 2. In Alberta, where two matriculant level courses are offered, Math 30 is required.
-3. In Ontario, where three courses are offered, functions and relations or calculus is required as a minimum.
-4. In Saskatchewan, Algebra 30 is required/Trigonometry 30 is preferred.
+3. In Saskatchewan, Algebra 30 is required, Trigonometry 30 is preferred.
+4. In Ontario, six Ontario Academic Credits (OACs) are required as follows: English (Language in Literature) Calculus (Note a.) three electives (Note b.) one elective (Note c.)